rajscriptsGH/Cohort3-Web2/Week-09 React/Notes.md

 🔄 Declarative Syntax: You describe what the UI should look like.

 🧠 State Management: Easily manage dynamic data with hooks.

+# What JSX Is and How to Write Basic Components

+JSX (JavaScript XML) is a syntax that looks like HTML but runs in JavaScript.

+Example:

+**function App() {
+return <h1>Hello React!</h1>;
+}**

+# JSX Rules:

+You can write HTML-like syntax inside JS files.

+You must return only one root element.

+You can embed variables with {}.

+Class attributes become className.